rdlaitila/Orleans.EntityFrameworkCore/README.md

 See the `src/Orleans.EntityFrameworkCore.Tests` project for more details.
 Database versions are based on latest available docker images from Docker Hub and go back 3 major versions when availble.

-If you have used `Orleans.EntityFrameworkCore` successfully with a provider not listed here, please open an issue and report your experience!
+If you have used `Orleans.EntityFrameworkCore` successfully with a provider or database not listed here, please open an issue and report your experience!

 # Configuration Sample